 So, listen to their voices.
 They won’t fear automation if they have a say in where automation is employed.

-It’s pretty clear that AI and Automation are not going to bring about a job apocalypse.
+It’s pretty clear that AI, machine learning, and automation are not going to bring about a job apocalypse.
 They’re going to bring about an evolution in the nature of jobs.

 Employees are going to be able to do work that actually leaving them feeling fulfilled.
 But it’s up to you to get them to understand that.